Chapter

 wasn’t long before he went to work for Jimmie “The Greek” Snyder.

 Bugs had a knack for making odds, a talent needed by The Greek.
-That’s

 when he met Helen Mininni, shown here sitting between Bugs and his